Phineas and Ferb the Movie: Candace Against the Universe (soundtrack): Background

 During the 2019 D23 Expo, the original show creators Dan Povenmire and Jeff "Swampy" Marsh said that the film would feature nine or ten original songs performed by the cast members.
 The recording of the songs began during November 2019, but production interrupted due to COVID-19 pandemic, where part of the film's music had to be recorded remotely in their own houses, and the crew interacted with iTunes and FaceTime.
 In May 2020, Povenmire and Marsh revealed that Karey Kirkpatrick and Kate Micucci wrote new songs for the film, while on that July, Emanuel Kiriakou announced that he and Povenmire co-wrote a new song for the film.
-The same month, composer Danny Jacob, who scored for the original showwas confirmed to be composing the film's score.
+The same month, composer Danny Jacob, who scored for the original show was confirmed to be composing the film's score.

 A single from the film titled "Such a Beautiful Day", written by Povenmire and Kirkpatrick, and sung by Ashley Tisdale as Candace Flynn, was released at the "Comic-Con@Home" event (the first of a virtual edition of San Diego Comic-Con held due to COVID-19 pandemic) on July 24, 2020, The song was added late in production, as the filmmakers felt that the original opening, in which Candace tried to bust Phineas and Ferb, was "too harsh" for audiences unfamiliar with the original series, making them unable to sympathize with the character.
 On August 14, 2020, the second single from the soundtrack, "We're Back", written by Povenmire and Marsh, and sung by Phineas, Candace, and Doofenshmirtz, was released.

 The soundtrack album was released by Walt Disney Records, the same day as the film.
 It features 11 original songs, in addition to "Space Adventure" from the original show, "Chop Away at My Heart" from Milo Murphy's Law (which are briefly heard as gags in the film), and four score cues composed by Jacob.